ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 <p><i>21st April 2022</i></p>

 <p>I do not defend when I know I am wrong.
-It may be a bit of compromising your ego, but I don't want to be dumb to everyone around but me thinking I have sucessfully hidden the mistake.</p>
+It may be a bit of compromise to my ego, but I don't want to be dumb to everyone around but me thinking I have sucessfully hidden the mistake.</p>
 <p>Use sorry if its just about feelings, use sorry and tell why and how it happened if something has caused because of it, use that Aha! and convey how you could avoid it in future, improve and fix the current mistake if someone tries to point it out and guides.</p>
 <p>Sometimes I make mistakes without realizing it.
 What then?</p>